Louis Lipsett: 3rd Canadian Division

-On 2 June 1916, Lipsett's commanding officer Malcolm Mercer was killed by enemy shellfire at Mount Sorrel in Belgium and Lipsett was given an acting promotion to replace him in command of the 3rd Canadian Division, and a brevet promotion to Lieutenant-Colonel.
-The Canadian Minister of Militia and Defence Minister Sir Sam Hughes attempted to have him removed from the division in favour of Hughes' son Garnet, but Lipsett was so highly regarded in the Canadian military establishment that General Julian Byng overruled Hughes.
-Lipsett led his division through the worst of the campaigns in 1916, including extensive operations during the Battle of the Somme.
-He received promotion to substantive Lieutenant-Colonel in February 1917, and in April 1917 Lipsett's division was instrumental in the Canadian success at the Battle of Vimy Ridge.
-The following September however the division took heavy casualties in bitter fighting at the Battle of Passchendaele.
-After each of these battles, Lipsett was forced to reconstitute and retrain his units with fresh drafts, so severe were the casualties the division took.
-In August, 1918 he was involved in the planning and execution of an assault on German positions by the entire Canadian Corps which is known as the Battle of Amiens which was completely successful and for which he was made a Companion of the Order of the Bath.
-Through the rest of the month he was engaged in combat with the division, but at the start of September Arthur Currie and Douglas Haig arranged his transfer to the command of the British 4th Division in order that the Canadian Corps be entirely officered by Canadians.
+On 2 June 1916, Lipsett's commanding officer, Major General Malcolm Mercer, was killed by enemy shellfire at Mount Sorrel in Belgium and Lipsett was given an acting promotion to replace him in command of the 3rd Canadian Division, and a brevet promotion to lieutenant colonel.
+The Canadian Minister of Militia and Defence Minister Sir Sam Hughes attempted to have him removed from the division in favour of Hughes' son Garnet, but Lipsett was so highly regarded in the Canadian military establishment that Lieutenant General Sir Julian Byng, commanding the Canadian Corps, overruled Hughes.

+Lipsett, promoted to the temporary rank of major general in June, soon after receiving the appointment, led his division through the worst of the campaigns in 1916, including extensive operations during the Battle of the Somme.
+He received two more promotions, to brevet colonel in January 1917 and to substantive lieutenant colonel in February, and in April Lipsett's division was instrumental in the Canadian success at the Battle of Vimy Ridge.
+The following September, however, the division took heavy casualties in bitter fighting at the Battle of Passchendaele.
+After each of these battles, Lipsett was forced to reconstitute and retrain his units with fresh drafts, so severe were the casualties his division took.
+By the time of August 1918 he was involved in the planning and execution of an assault on German positions by the entire Canadian Corps which is known as the Battle of Amiens which was completely successful and for which he was made a Companion of the Order of the Bath.

-Death
+4th Division and death

+Through the rest of August, he was engaged in combat with the 3rd Canadian Division, but at the start of September Lieutenant General Arthur Currie, GOC Canadian Corps since June 1917, and Field Marshal Sir Douglas Haig, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) in France and Belgium, arranged his transfer to the command of the British 4th Division in order that the Canadian Corps be entirely officered by Canadians.